isomerpages/moe-swisscottagesec/_swiss-experience/Distinctive Programmes/Applied Sciences for Sustainable Development.md

 **THE CONCEPT: SUSTAINABLE DEVELOPMENT**

-The [United Nations](http://en.wikipedia.org/wiki/United_Nations) [World Commission on Environment and Development](http://en.wikipedia.org/wiki/World_Commission_on_Environment_and_Development) released the report ‘[Our Common Future](http://en.wikipedia.org/wiki/Our_Common_Future)’ in 1987.
+<p style="text-align: justify;">The <a href="http://en.wikipedia.org/wiki/United_Nations">United Nations</a> <a href="http://en.wikipedia.org/wiki/World_Commission_on_Environment_and_Development">World Commission on Environment and Development</a> released the report ‘<a href="http://en.wikipedia.org/wiki/Our_Common_Future">Our Common Future</a>’ in 1987.
 The report included what is now one of the most widely recognised definitions: “Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”
 Sustainable development is a discipline that combines many fields in order to solve problems faced by mankind.
-It takes into account economic, environmental and social factors (3 pillars) in coming out with a solution.
+It takes into account economic, environmental and social factors (3 pillars) in coming out with a solution.</p>

 <figure>
 	<img src="/images/Swiss%20Experience/Distinctive%20Programmes/ALP_Figure1.jpg"